How to Become a Financial Analyst

-In our Career Map we outline what type of personality is best suited to each type of analyst position.
-Depending on whether you’re introverted, extroverted, competitive, analytical or sales oriented, it will have a big impact on which role you go for.
+In CFI’s Career Map, we outline what type of personality is best suited to each type of analyst position.
+Whether you’re introverted, extroverted, competitive, analytical, or sales oriented, will have a big impact on your success, and should be considered when evaluating which role you go for.

 The key to getting a job in most areas of finance is networking.
 Like it or not, it’s the truth.

-We have several specific ideas and tips around networking that will help you out:
+We have several specific ideas and tips on networking that will help you out:

-Start a group on MeetUp.com – this goes one step furhter than joining a club.
-By starting your own group you can be in control of the topics covered, types of people who join, etc. and you’ll have a perfect excuse to reach out to working professionals you want to meet — to ask them to be a guest speaking at your meetup event!
+- Start a group on MeetUp.com – This goes one step further than joining a club.
+By starting your own group, you can be in control of the topics covered, types of people who join, and you’ll have a perfect excuse to reach out to working professionals you want to meet — to ask them to be a guest speaker at your meetup event!

-Use your Alumni network – ask your university for a list of all the professionals in finance working as analysts that are willing to be contacted for mentorships and networking.
-It’s an easy introduction if someone is from your alma mater, just remember not to ask them for a job and keep the discussion more about understanding what they do in their job.
+- Use your Alumni network – Ask your university for a list of all the professionals in finance working as analysts who are willing to be contacted for mentorships and networking.
+It’s an easy introduction if someone is from your alma mater.
+Just remember not to ask them directly for a job.
+Keep the discussion more about understanding what they do at their job.

-This set is fairly straightforward.
-We have developed extensive resources to help you build a wall street quality resume and ace multiple rounds of interviews.
+This step is fairly straightforward.
+We have developed extensive resources to help you build a Wall Street quality financial analyst resume and ace multiple rounds of interviews.

 For more on resumes and cover letters please refer to:

-We’ve provided below 4 professional interview guides that use REAL questions from REAL corporate finance interviews, used thousands of times over at global banks.
+We’ve provided below four professional interview guides that use REAL questions from REAL corporate finance interviews, used thousands of times over at global banks.

 Please review our interview Q&A guides on how to be ready for any question: